 Does the LEAD model save money?
 Ashley Krider, a Senior Policy Associate at research consulting group Policy Research Associates, states:

 “While it can be difficult to identify a clean cost-benefit link between diversion versus incarceration due to all the variance in cases (and potential associated issues such as loss of employment after incarceration, recidivism and re-arrest costs after initial release, etc.), there are communities that have publicized diversion cost savings and or cost avoidance.
 Over a two-year pilot study (2014-2016), Boulder County, Colorado’s co-responder program was estimated to cost about $600,000 annually but save about $3 million annually primarily by reducing jail costs due to fewer incarcerations.
-The financial impact of jail diversion programs have also been studied at a general level (see this 2013 study which associated a jail diversion program for people with mental illness with about $2800 lower taxpayer costs per person two years after the point of diversion).
-According to one-lifetime simulation model speaking to substance use in particular, diversion to community-based treatment rather than prison for just 10 percent of eligible offenders could save the criminal justice system $4.8 billion across the U.S. diverting 40 percent of eligible offenders could save $12.9 billion (Zarkin et al., 2012).
+The financial impact of jail diversion programs has also been studied at a general level (see this 2013 study which associated a jail diversion program for people with mental illness with about $2800 lower taxpayer costs per person two years after the point of diversion).
+According to a one-lifetime simulation model speaking to substance use, in particular, diversion to community-based treatment rather than prison for just 10 percent of eligible offenders could save the criminal justice system $4.8 billion across the U.S. diverting 40 percent of eligible offenders could save $12.9 billion (Zarkin et al., 2012).

-In addition to jail, many individuals with a behavioral health crisis end up in the hospital E.D. when there are few other alternatives.
+In addition to jail, many individuals with a behavioural health crisis end up in the hospital E.D. when there are few other alternatives.
 So planning for crisis services should consider potential cost savings from the unnecessary hospital and E.D. use.
 The SAMHSA publication Crisis Services: Effectiveness, Cost-Effectiveness, and Funding Strategies, cites a 2013 Wilder Research study that examined the return on investment of crisis stabilization programs in Minnesota.
 The study found a return of $2.16 for every dollar invested in the crisis stabilization services due to savings in inpatient, outpatient, and E.D. utilization.
 The publication also cites a Psychiatric Services article (Scott, 2000), which analyzed a mobile crisis program’s efficiency by comparing it to regular police intervention.
 In this study, mobile crisis services resulted in a 23 percent lower average cost per case.

-How diversion strategies can reduce recidivism
+How a jail diversion program can reduce recidivism

 The program’s requirements are designed for each particular situation.
 They may also involve a Restorative Justice panel process where the individual takes responsibility for their actions by talking through how they have harmed their fellow community members.